loopandlearn/news/docs/edition/2026-01-23.md

 - - -

-## Develooer Updates- Exciting News!
+## Developer Updates- Exciting News!

 1. Tandem Mobi is in open beta testing for AAPS
 2. The rewrite of Nightscout (called Nocturne) is making progress.
-We shared about this project in the 20 Dec.
-2025 edition of News from LnL in the “More News from Hackathon 2025” article on pages 3 and 4.
+We shared about this project in the [20 Dec 2025 edition of News from Loop and Learn](https://loopandlearn.github.io/news/edition/2025-12-20/#more-from-hackathon-2025) in the “More News from Hackathon 2025” article on pages 3 and 4.

 - - -

 ## DASH Atlas Pod Issues

-German, and now American, loopers are complaining about failed Atlas pods.
+German, and now American, loopers are encountering failed Atlas pods.

 Our team has determined that these are pod errors, not connected with OS-AID use, and may be a battery issue.
-If you will be traveling and are using LOT PD1K10112531, have even more extras than you otherwise would for the trip.
-And a way to inject insulin if an error happens at an inconvenient time.
+If you will be traveling and are using LOT PD1K10112531, have even more extras than you otherwise would for the trip, and a way to inject insulin if an error happens at an inconvenient time.

 See this [Facebook post](https://www.facebook.com/share/p/14TnXGPBo17/?)